 As more women join the sport of fishing, especially fly fishing, the traditional wader manufacturers are beginning to create waders that fit their specific clientele.

 Often, waders and other fishing apparel are made for both genders and are more unisex-based clothing.
-But the welcome influx of women entering the sport has encouraged companies to make women specific waders.
+However, the welcome influx of women entering the sport has encouraged companies to make women-specific waders.

-While they’re still built from the same material as “unisex” waders, they have a different fit, which is more tailored to ladies’ figures, and some great color options!
+While they’re still built from the same material as “unisex” waders, they have a different fit, are more tailored to ladies’ figures, and have some great color options!

 In this article, I will cover:

-There are generally four different types of waders anglers can choose from when deciding what is best for them!
-The main factor you should consider when making your purchase is the conditions you’re fishing in.
+There are generally four types of waders anglers can choose from when deciding what is best for them!
+The main factor you should consider when purchasing is the weather conditions you plan to fish in.

 Stockingfoot Waders

-The biggest frustration with stockingfoot waders is that you are going to need to buy wading boots to pair with them.
+The biggest frustration with stockingfoot waders is that you need to buy wading boots to pair with them.
 These are an added expense, but they make hiking and traversing the water far easier.

 Bootfoot Waders

 Bootfoot waders are usually neoprene waders with rubber boots attached.
-Bootfoots are perfect and the best pick if you’re fishing in extremely cold areas.
-The added warmth from the neoprene and durability from the boots keep you protected and comfortable in all sorts of weather and water conditions.
-To ensure you keep those feet warm, pick a size one up from your normal foot, this will allow you to get extra room for a great pair of insulated socks.
+Bootfoots are perfect and the best pick for fishing in extremely cold areas.
+The added warmth from the neoprene and durability from the boots keep you protected and comfortable in all weather and water conditions.
+To ensure you keep those feet warm, pick a size one up from your normal foot, and this will allow you to get extra room for a great pair of insulated socks.

-If you are looking for some great in-depth tips and picks for keeping warm and dry during the winter, check out our best cold weather gear article.
+If you want great in-depth tips and picks for keeping warm and dry during the winter, check out our best cold weather gear article.

 Hip Waders

 Hip Waders are a common choice for anglers who do not go very deep in the water.
 They go up to your hips and attach to your belt to stay secure.
 If you’re walking through freezing water that’s not very deep, these are a good option.
-They’re not as cumbersome as other waders and are often the most affordable option you can find!
+They’re not as cumbersome as other waders and are often the most affordable option!

 The boots are generally rubber and provide a decent amount of traction.